NOT-LPC/notlpc-concept/content/_index.md

       As part of the of support services it offers, PSNC often sends out briefings to LPCs and pharmacy contractors.

-       - heading: Up coming events
+       - heading: Forthcoming Events
-    cta: View the upcoming events for your area
+    cta: View our events
     link: '/events/'
     color_classes: bg-primary-color white
     image: /images/homepage-example-1.jpg
     copy: >-
-      In response to the changing demands and increasing challenges LPCs are facing in the reformed NHS environment, PSNC has been working with LPCs to ensure needs are met.
+      To support pharmacy contractors, North of Tyne LPC runs regular training events including our regular HLP Champions meetings.
+Pharmacy contractors are also welcome to observe Committee meetings and attend our AGM.

 published: true
 ---